CALDAS ENGINEERING OFFERS THE RIGHT SOLUTION TO YOUR WEAR PARTS REQUIREMENTS.

-Caldas Engineering has brought in new products to service our markets more efficiently and effectively.
+Caldas Engineering has designed and manufactured new products to service our markets more efficiently and effectively.
 The new items range from, jaw swing stocks, concave support bowls, cone crusher head assemblies, cone crusher bowl assemblies and many more.
 All existing and new items are price structured at competitive rates to provide our clients with great savings.
 Caldas engineering is also proud and confident that our products are noted as supreme in our market.

 Wear-Resistant Cast Steel and Cast Alloys